How Do I Disposed of These items?

 Construction/Demolition Debris (C & D)

 C & D is waste material generated during the construction or demolition of a structure.
 This typically includes wood, bricks, rubble, dry wall, roofing materials tiles, and concrete.
 This material is accepted at ARL.
-(Only wood and roofing materials are accepted at CTS.)
-In addition, residential loads at CTS and Girdwood must not exceed a pickup load size and be less than eight feet in any direction.
-Larger sized loads must be taken to ARL.
-Depending on the age of the facility being demolished, care must be taken to determine if any of the materials contains asbestos.
+Loads containing non-ACM related materials that do not exceed material-type or length restrictions areaccepted at CTS.
+Residential loads at CTS and GTS must not exceed a pickup load size and be less than eight feet in anydirection.
+Depending on the age of the facility being demolished, care must be taken to determine if any of the materials possibly contains asbestos containing material (ACM).
 If so, the materials must be handled in accordance with SWS Asbestos Handling Policy.

 Contaminated Soils

-This material is only accepted at the ARL and is subject to the SWS Contaminated Soils Policy.
-Contact (907) 343-6262 for additional information.
+This material is only accepted at the ARL and is subject to the SWS Contaminated Soils Policy. *Also, see Dirt & Concrete in this reference guide.

 Cooking Oil and Grease

-Wastes generated from households are accepted at all facilities.
-Wastes generated from non-household sources must be in containers less than one gallon and must pass the EPA' s Paint Filter test for liquids at room temperature.
+Wastes generated from households are accepted HHW facilities at CTS and ARL.
+Wastes generated fromnon-household sources must be in containers less than one gallon and must pass the EPA' s Paint Filtertest for liquids at room temperature.
 Quantities larger than one gallon must be coordinated with ARL staff.
-Please contact (907) 343-6262 for scheduling.
+Please contact SWS for scheduling.

 Copiers

-Copiers are accepted at all locations.
+Copiers are accepted at all locations as regular waste or can be taken to a materials recycler.
 SWS recommends that toner and toner cartridges be recycled prior to disposal.

 Drums